janlelis/idiosyncratic-ruby.com/source/posts/41-proper-unicoding.html.md

 - `/\p{ ^PROPERTY NAME }/`

-Ruby will strip all spaces, dashes, underscores from the given propertiy and convert it to a lowercased string.
+Ruby will strip all spaces, dashes, underscores from the given property and convert it to a lowercased string.
 So the following examples are all valid syntax:

 - `/\p{AGE = 6.3}/`
 - `/\p{^In Supplementary Private Use Area-B}/`